Pre-Planting Considerations

 Dry Climate and Some CA Native Plants

-Plants that indigenously grow in areas with very poor soil conditions prefer little to no organic matter and fertilizer to grow successfully.
+Plants that are indigenous to areas with very poor soil conditions prefer little to no organic matter or fertilizer to grow successfully.
 Many of our amendments are rich in manures and compost, just what these plants dislike.
-As an alternative, use ‘Pumice’ in place of the other amendments.
+As an alternative, use pumice in place of the other amendments.
 Pumice will loosen the soil without providing a surge of nutrients to the plants.
 This will give these plants the best chance for survival.
 Read More Here